CrunchyData/pgmonitor/exporter/README.md

 cp functions_pg10.sql /etc/ccp_monitoring/exporter_functions.sql
 psql -f /etc/ccp_monitoring/exporter_functions.sql
 ```
 Certain metrics are not cluster-wide, so in that case multiple exporters must be run to collect all relevant metrics.
 The queries_per_db.yml file contains these queries and the secondary exporter(s) can use this file to collect those metrics and avoid duplicating cluster-wide metrics.
-Note that some other metrics are per database as well (pg_stat_statements and bloat).
+Note that some other metrics are per database as well (bloat).
 You can then define multiple targets for that job in Prometheus so that all the metrics are collected together.
 ```
 cd postgres
-cat queries_per_db.yml queries_pg_stat_statements.yml queries_bloat.yml > queries_mydb.yml
+cat queries_per_db.yml queries_bloat.yml > queries_mydb.yml
 cp queries_mydbname.yml /etc/ccp_monitoring/queries_mydb.yml
 ```
 Modify the sysconfig environment variable accordingly (change port and query file)